 We have no experience as a company in conducting clinical trials.
 In part because of this lack of experience, we cannot be certain that our ongoing preclinical studies will be completed on time or if the planned preclinical studies and clinical trials will begin or be completed on time, if at all.
 Large-scale clinical trials would require significant additional financial and management resources and reliance on third-party clinical investigators, contract research organizations, or CROs, and consultants.
 Relying on third-party clinical investigators, CROs and consultants may force us to encounter delays that are outside of our control.
 We may be unable to identify and contract with sufficient investigators, CROs and consultants on a timely basis or at all.
-For our lead product candidate, BDTX-189, we have currently only entered a start-up agreement with a CRO and have not yet completed negotiations of a full master services agreement with a CRO to lead our first-in-human planned open label Phase 1/2 clinical trial.
-There can be no assurance that we will be able to negotiate and enter into any such master services agreement on terms that are acceptable to us on a timely basis or at all.
+For our lead product candidate, BDTX-189, we entered in to a master services agreement with a CRO to lead our first-in-human open label Phase 1/2 clinical trial.
+There can be no assurance that we will be able to negotiate and enter into any additional master services agreement with other CROs, as necessary, on terms that are acceptable to us on a timely basis or at all.